flemingsyaifullah/testapp/README.md

 - Add column Status at the UI with below condition
   For Domestic Car
   - if plate number expired date <= 5 years of the date now then Status should be displayed "Bisa dijual"
-  - if plate number expired date > 5 years of the date now then Status should be displayed "Tidak bisa dijual" For CBU Car
+  - if plate number expired date > 5 years of the date now then Status should be displayed "Tidak bisa dijual"</br>
+  For CBU Car
   - if plate number expired date <= 3 years of the date now then Status should be displayed "Bisa dijual"
   - if plate number expired date > 3 years of the date now then Status should be displayed "Tidak bisa dijual"